Natalia-Blinnikova/vacancies_skills_analysis/README.md

 For Russian-language version scroll down.

-# Research of the demands to perspective teachers of employers from HeadHunter.ru.
+# Research of the demands to perspective teachers of employers from HeadHunter.ru

-## Product aim.
+## Product aim
 To know online courses on which topics would be relevant to the demands of the modern labour market in area of education.
 ### Tasks
 To create a small database in Excel file with the information about vacancies with features: name, demanded experience, schedule, type of employment, name of the employer, salary_from, salary_to, publication date, key_skills, description.